aalto-ics-kepaco/LTR_Multiview/README.md

 ## Installation

 The LTR package might be installed by the following procedures.
-In the first step the LTR package needs to be downloaded from the github.

 ### Directly from the github